-Credits: 3Prerequisite(s): BA 126 with a C or better.
 This course will enable the student to perform basic bookkeeping functions for partnerships, limited liability companies (LLC's), and corporations.
 The student will journalize business transactions, prepare and analyze financial statements, and study basic concepts of managerial and cost accounting.
-(ACC1010)
+Prerequisite(s): BA 126 with a C or better.
+Credits: 3 Kansas System Wide Transfer Course (ACC1010)